gmarokov/worldwildweb-dev-blogs/blog-posts/static-code-analysis-for-your-dotnet-projects/static-code-analysis-for-your-dotnet-projects.md

 In the next post I will configure SonarCloud for [ASP.](http://asp.net)NET Core + React SPA so stay tuned.

 Which are your favorite static code analysis tools?
-Please share your thoughts in the comments or (create a PR in GitHub)[].
+Please share your thoughts in the comments or (create a PR in GitHub)[https://github.com/gmarokov/worldwildweb-dev-blogs/blob/master/blog-posts/static-code-analysis-for-your-dotnet-projects/static-code-analysis-for-your-dotnet-projects.md].

 Happy analyzing :)